mjambon/thoughts/src/definitions/definitions.md

 synonyms: systems

 A system refers to a partial [model].
-It can be obtained by taking some elements of a [world] model and ignoring all interactions with the rest of the world, or by modeling the rest of the world in a simpler manner than in the original model.
+It can be obtained by taking some elements of a [world] model and by ignoring all interactions with the rest of the world, or by modeling the rest of the world in a simpler manner than in the original model.
 For example, modeling a car could consist in retaining a model of the